Walter Stucki: War years: Mediator between the powers, saviour of the city of Vichy and recall to Bern

 In November 1942, the Swiss took over the Villa Ica from the US ambassador Admiral William D. Leahy, who had left Vichy in the same month.
 Walter Stucki resided in the villa until September 1944.
 In Vichy, Walter Stucki represented the interests of several countries to the Third Reich, including the United Kingdom and the United States of America.

 Contemporary transcription (excerpt) of the telegram sent by Walter Stucki to Federal Councillor Marcel Pilet-Golaz about the arrest of Philippe Pétain.
+It reads: "This morning at 07.00 hours, Maréchal Pétain was arrested by the armed forces of the occupying power, brutal force having been employed.
+The entrance to his hotel, including his bedroom, was likewise blown open."
 On 20 August 1944, Pétain took Stucki to his private apartment at the Hôtel du Parc as a witness to prove that he was evacuated by the Germans against his will to Belfort.
 The staged arrest of Philippe Pétain, which had been precisely planned the day before through the mediation of Walter Stucki between the commanding Germans in Vichy and Général Victor Debeney, head of the secretariat of Philippe Pétain, took place in the presence of General Alexander, Freiherr Neubronn von Eisenburg (1877–1949).

 Walter Stucki played a key role towards the end of World War II.
 On the one hand, he helped Maréchal Philippe Pétain, whose trust he enjoyed, to withdraw from Vichy on 20 August 1944, saving face and without bloodshed.
 On the other hand, he mediated between the advancing Allies, the withdrawing Germans and the French Resistance fighters and saved Vichy from destruction.

 The gratitude of the city of Vichy to Walter Stucki was overwhelming.
 On 29 August 1944, the grateful city government awarded him honorary citizenship during a ceremony in the town hall.
 In 1945, the city of Vichy presented him with a 26-piece solid silver dinner service engraved with the coat of arms of the city.
 And in 1957 a street was named after him, the Avenue Walter Stucki.